-Best Android Wear apps 2017: our top picks
+Best Wear OS apps 2018: our top picks

-If you own an Android Wear smartwatch you'll want to fill it with the best Android Wear apps around, so we've put together a selection of the top choices on the Google Play Store right now.
+If you own a Wear OS smartwatch you'll want to fill it with the best apps around, so we've put together a selection of the top choices on the Google Play Store right now.

-Whether you own a Huawei Watch 2, an LG Watch Style or even a Moto 360 or any other Android Wear watch, this list will give you the best selection of apps you can use to fly the flag of Google's wearable OS.
+Since then, Google has rebranded Android Wear as Wear OS and while the selection of apps has continued to grow we've seen the company gently updating all of its existing watches to the new name.
+Whether you own a Huawei Watch 2, an LG Watch Style or even a Misfit Vapor or any other Wear OS watch, this list will give you the best selection of apps you can use to fly the flag of Google's wearable OS.

-To help you avoid the real Android Wear junk, we've picked 15 of our favorites for you to download - so let's get started.
+To help you avoid the real junk on Google's Wear OS platform, we've picked 15 of our favorites for you to download - so let's get started.

 Avoiding the fiddliness of using Google Maps for directions from your Wear watch, Citymapper is a great pick.
 It lets you navigate straight to the Home and Work locations you've already specified in the mobile app, not to mention track any more complicated journeys already planned out in the app.